 The ARP directs the Treasury to distribute funds no later than 60-days after a county certifies it needs funds.
 On May 10, the U.S. Treasury opened the portal for requesting funds.
 Treasury will distribute funds directly to counties of all sizes – regardless of population.

 No. The Interim Final Rule requires that costs be incurred by December 31, 2024.
-Eligible recipients are encouraged to apply as soon as possible.
+Counties are encouraged to apply as soon as possible.

 Fiscal Recovery Funds must be used in one of the four eligible use categories specified in the American Rescue Plan Act: